TAG-Epic/Skystore/README.md

 # CommunityBot
 The public community bot for the discord server SKYNET that anyone can contribute to.
+The bot is ran by volcanicer.
+I'll be hosting and managing the development of this bot.
+You can contact me @ discord: **volcanicer#4216**

 #Some Guidelines
 - You must be using discord.py's rewrite branch.